dwg-and-dogs/CribCrystal/README.md

 # Pokémon Crystal [![Build Status][ci-badge]][ci]

-This is a disassembly of Pokémon Crystal.
+This is a modified disassembly of Pokémon Crystal: Crib Crystal v1.

 It builds the following ROMs: